 As is the case with many apparel retailers, we experience seasonal fluctuations in our net sales and net income.
 Our net sales and net income are generally weakest during the first two fiscal quarters, and are lower during the second fiscal quarter than during the first fiscal quarter.
 For example, in fiscal 1998, 21.8%, 17.7%, 28.6% and 31.9% of our net sales for stores open for the full fiscal year occurred in the first, second, third and fourth quarters, respectively.
 We generally experience second quarter losses and, in the past, have experienced first quarter losses.
-We expect to continue to experience second quarter losses in the future.
-Our first quarter results are heavily dependent upon sales during the period leading up to the Easter holiday and weak sales during this period could have a material adverse effect on our business.
+We expect to continue to experience second quarter losses in the future and may experience losses in other quarters.
+Our first quarter results are heavily dependent upon sales during the period leading up to the Easter holiday and weak sales during this period could have a material adverse effect on our operating results.
 Our third quarter results are heavily dependent upon back-to-school sales and our fourth quarter results are heavily dependent upon sales during the holiday season.
-Weak sales during either of these periods could have a material adverse effect on our business.
+Weak sales during either of these periods could have a material adverse effect on our operating results.